raineorshine/npm-check-updates/README.md

     --jsonUpgraded           output upgraded dependencies in json
     -l, --loglevel           what level of logs to report: silent, error, warn, info, verbose, silly (default: warn)
-    -m, --packageManager     npm or bower (default: npm) --minimal                do not upgrade to newer versions that are already satisfied by the existing version range (v2 behavior).
+    -p, --packageManager     npm or bower (default: npm) -m, --minimal            do not upgrade to newer versions that are already satisfied by the existing version range (v2 behavior).
     -n, --newest             find the newest published versions available instead of the latest stable versions
-    -o, --optional           check only optionalDependencies
-    -p, --prod               check only dependencies (not devDependencies) --peer                   check only peerDependencies
     --packageData            include stringified package file (use stdin instead) --packageFile            package file location (default: ./package.json)
     --packageFileDir         use same directory as packageFile to compare against